 Dr. Volpi performs the Pillar Procedure at his Manhattan office.
 It is an outpatient procedure done under local anesthesia.
 The procedure is minimally invasive and takes about 30 minutes to complete.
 Most patients can resume daily activities such as eating and drinking the same day.

 Smell disorders are characterized by the reduced ability (hyposmia) or inability (anosmia) to smell odors.
 Some people are born without a sense of smell, but most cases of loss of smell are due to viral infections, head trauma and upper respiratory infections.
 A reduced sense of smell due to infection may resolves on its own.
 Sensory cells in the nose, mouth and throat work together to generate our sense of smell.
 Because of this, smell disorders affect the taste and appeal of food.
 They can also be dangerous as they dull our reaction to alarming odors such as gas leaks and smoke.

-Before treating a smell loss, Dr. Kimmelman administers the Smell Identification Test at his NY office.
-Dr. Kimmelman worked with the original developers of this test during his research at the University of Pennsylvania.
+Before treating a smell loss, Dr. Volpi administers the Smell Identification Test at his NY office.
+Dr. Volpi worked with the original developers of this test during his research at the University of Pennsylvania.
 The test reveals the severity of the patientís smell disorder.
 A complete examination of the nose and sinuses is then performed.
-Dr. Kimmelman may order a CT or MRI scan for further evaluation of your condition.
+Dr. Volpi may order a CT or MRI scan for further evaluation of your condition.
 Treatment methods vary from surgical to medical according to individual cases.